tr-igem/esmuflily/docs/internals.md

 ### Identifier table

 Special style table with the name `#t`.
-A type table that does not differentiate styles has a single identifier table.
+A type table with an identifier table has usually no other style tables.

     (TYPE
       (#t